 Right now, some parent somewhere is having a fit in carpool because their child forgot their mask again.
 The emails about positive cases popping up in schools and on sports teams seem never-ending.
 Trips and milestone events are being canceled and disappointment is commonplace.
 All of this is taking a toll on the mental health of today’s parent.
-Now is the time for the Church to lean in and remind them that they are not inadequate, they are overwhelmed.
+Now is the time for the Church to partner with parents.
+It’s time to lean in and remind them that they are not inadequate.

-Far too often, kids’ ministry leaders carry the burden of family engagement alone and we can’t always rely on our own feedback.
-If views are low on the latest video you worked so hard on, or the open rate on your last email wasn’t what you expected it to be, you start questioning whether you are the problem.
-Parent partnership was not designed to be a solo effort.
+Far too often, kids’ ministry leaders carry the burden of family engagement alone.
+We can’t always rely on our own feedback.
+If views are low on the latest video or the open rate on your last email wasn’t what you expected it to be, you start questioning whether you are the problem.
+It can be hard not to feel like a failure.
+However, parent partnership was not designed to be a solo effort.

 All of us have parents in our ministries who we would consider to be “all in.”
 They are your early adopters.
 They likely volunteer in multiple roles, attend every event, and are some of your biggest cheerleaders.
 Consider asking a handful of these parents to shoulder parent partnership with you.
 Assign them an age demographic they can check in on or send notes to.
 Make them admins in your Facebook group and ask them to intentionally engage with your content.
-Meet with them regularly and ask for ideas and feedback on how you can best meet the needs of your families together.
-Chances are they love you, they love your church, and they want to see your parents win as much as you do.
+Meet with them regularly.
+Ask for ideas and feedback on how you can best meet the needs of your families together.
+Chances are they love you, your church, and want to see your parents win as much as you do.

 “In 2021, if coming to Christ means coming to your church in a set location and a set hour, you need a new strategy.” —Carey Nieuwhof

 Without question, a hybrid approach to ministry is essential today.
 All along, Orange has used the phrase, “What happens at home really is more important than what happens at church.”
-The truth is that it may take much more time for some families to feel comfortable with being in the building.
+The truth is that it may take longer for some families to feel comfortable with being in the building.
 Cast a compelling vision for faith development at home that is practical and doable.
-Consider what you might need to stop doing so you have the bandwidth to build your strategy for both in-person and virtual experiences.
+Consider what you might need to stop doing to have the bandwidth to build your strategy for both in-person and virtual experiences.